 Things sounded just as bright and balanced when I switched gears to the buzzy pop-punk of Knuckle Puck’s “Breathe.”
 The song’s chunky power chords bounced against the catchy lead guitar riffs with plenty of clarity, and I could easily pick out the track’s multiple vocalists as they sang all at once.
 When it came time to rock out to the synth-infused hardcore of Underoath’s “On My Teeth,” my ears were blasted with huge distorted guitars, guttural vocals and beefy drums and bass that all came through without any muddiness.

 I found the Buds Live to be a notable step up from the cheaper Galaxy Buds Plus in terms of sound quality, as the latter earbuds offer thinner overall sound that’s much skimpier on bass.
 I also found them to be very comparable to Apple’s base AirPods in terms of fullness and overall volume.

-Samsung Galaxy Buds Live: Battery life
+Samsung Galaxy Buds Live review: Battery life

 The Galaxy Buds Live are rated for pretty solid battery life, and hold up well in real-world use.
 Samsung promises up to 8 hours from the buds and 29 hours with the case with ANC and Bixby voice wake-up off, 6 hours and 21 hours with just ANC on, and 5.5 hours and 20 hours with both ANC and Bixby wake-up activated.